slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"The greatest muscle you can build is urgency.
 Decrease the time between having an idea and getting it done.
 Everything changes."  -- codie_sanchez@x*

-- parkinson’s law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
-Give tasks a deadline.
-- taking care of yourself is productivity
++ naval@X -- Q: What is overrated?
+A: “Hard work is really overrated.
+How hard you work matters a lot less in the modern economy.
+Q: What is underrated?
+A: Judgment.
+Judgment is underrated.

 - 6 months of focus and hard work can put you 5 years ahead in life.
-- work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort.
-- Strategic laziness as a leverage point.
-- maker days and manager days
+- Focus on adaptability not effectiveness
 - how to say no?
 I’m busy.
 Is a excuse for not doing something we don’t feel like doing.
-- Focus on adaptability not effectiveness
-- If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable."* try to hit 10% of your followers instead of trying to hit all of them at the same time.
+- If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable."*
+- maker days and manager days
+- parkinson’s law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
+Give tasks a deadline.
+- Strategic laziness as a leverage point.
+- taking care of yourself is productivity
+- work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort. try to hit 10% of your followers instead of trying to hit all of them at the same time.
 -->